-You have been lied to by the pharmaceutical industry and by the American Psychiatric Association and have been misinformed by your personal physician.
+You have been lied to by the pharmaceutical industry and by the American Psychiatric Association and your personal physician has been misinformed by the pill pushing pharmaceutical companies.

 The ‘chemical imbalance’ explanation of depression is a lie!
 There is no such condition that causes depression.

 Only in recent years has the American Psychiatric Association acknowledged that there is no such process causing depression; they now say this was just a metaphor.

 Like so many other corrupt American corporations, the pharmaceutical industry has not acknowledged that the ‘chemical imbalance’ idea was a creation of their own marketing departments and not the results of scientific research.
 Both the pharmaceutical cartels and the psychiatric industry have finally acknowledged that the serotonin connection to depression is SPECULATIVE at best – that the entire framework for the use of these SSRI drugs is a shot in the dark.
 Big Pharma accomplished what they wanted: this propaganda has become a part of our group-think.
 Many physicians still BELIEVE the imbalance theory is the reason for depression and will prescribe accordingly.
 Even an informed public thinks that imbalance causes depression.

 The antidepressant and anti–anxiety medications bring in billions of dollars of profit for Big Pharma as they continue to exploit those suffering with emotional problems.
 They now have the gall to be advertising the additional use of a second antidepressant when the first one does not work.

 I am not totally against the use of some psychotropic medications for serious mental disorders such as schizophrenia and psychotic disorders, bipolar disorders.
 The point being, there is a place for some of these drugs with some serious mental illnesses.
 These drugs do not cure the condition, they simply make the ‘self’ more manageable.